IagoGrah/ObjectWriter/README.md

 All this program does is generate a word (from a given .txt file), and give you a timer.

-Upon running, using the ObjectWriter.bat file, it immediately opens up Notepad with the word as a title and starts the timer.
+Upon running, it immediately opens up Notepad with the word as a title and starts the timer.

 Your files are saved in a folder, so you can look back at what you've written and see your own progress.